hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - Monitor scaling events and instance health with **CloudWatch Alarms**.
 - Use **VPC Interface Endpoints** to avoid exposing traffic to the public internet when possible.
 - Validate **Security Group rules** to minimize open access and reduce the attack surface.
+- Use AWS Secrets Manager (via wordpress_secrets_arn) to avoid storing sensitive credentials in Terraform variables or state.
+- Restrict IAM policy so only EC2 instances in this ASG can access that secret.

 ---